 - Shelly Beach is a rocky beach (between Oneroa and Ostend) with BBQ facilities, public WC, off-shore diving platform.

-As cruise port, aaa was first included in Seabourn Cruises 2019-2020 itinerary program of the newbuild luxury liner Seabourn Encore (launched 2016).
+As cruise port, aaa was first included in Seabourn Cruises 2019-2020 itinerary program of the newbuild superyacht Seabourn Encore (launched 2016).
 The inaugural 16-day itinerary "New Zealand's Splendors" (January 6-22, 2019) was a roundtrip from Auckland to Waiheke Island, Bay of Islands, Norfolk Island, Fiordland National Park, Stewart Island, Dunedin, Akaroa, Kaikoura, Wellington, Napier, Gisborne, and Tauranga.

 - Fullers Group ferries (passenger-only) run from Downtown Auckland to Matiatia, with crossing time 40 min.
 SeaLink ferries provide Ro-Pax shipping (passenger, cars, wheeled freight) between Half Moon Bay (East Auckland) and Kennedy Point (Waiheke), with crossing time 50-60 min.
 SeaLink also offers "City Service" between Kennedy Point and Wynyard Quarter (Auckland).